WebSnifferHQ/disposable-email-domains/README.md

-# Temporary and Disposable Email Domains
+# Temporary, Throwaway and Disposable Email Domains

 A curated and accurate list / database of domain names used to create temporary, throwaway and disposable email addresses.